 Welcome to Casteel H.S.
 Academic Decathlon"We are what we repeatedly do.
-Excellence, then, is not an act, but a habit." -AristotleThe U.S. Academic Decathlon® is excited to announce that the overall curricular theme for 2018-2019 will be The 1960's: A Transformational Decade.
+Excellence, then, is not an act, but a habit." -AristotleThe U.S. Academic Decathlon® is excited to announce that the overall curricular theme for 2019-2020 will be In Sickness and In Health.
 Students study and compete in 7 subject areas: art, economics, language & literature, math, music, social studies, and science, and compete in 3 performance events: essay, interview, and speech.What is Academic Decathlon?

 “Academic Decathlon® is about daring to push your limits, to master college-level material and to practice skills, like public speaking, that might be wholly new to you.
 It’s about the people you’ll meet along the way – the coaches who will mentor you, the competitors who will challenge you, and the teammates who will become your lifelong friends.”